Flemmarr/Flemmarr/README.md

 Once you've found the solution, please add it to the example config file so others can benefit from your knowledge.

+## Backup
+A backup of the current configuration will be created automatically and stored in `/config/config_backup.yml`.
+If you only want to create a backup and do not apply a config, simply do not provide a `/config/config.yml` file.

 ## Contributing

 I created Flemmarr because I was shocked when I couldn't find a way to write configuration as code for any of the -arr applications.
 I hope it is useful to more.